arduino/mcuboot-arduino-stm32h7/README.md

 - `--header-size 4096`: this must be the same as the value specified in `mcuboot.header-size` configuration (4096 bytes by default)
 - `--pad-header`: this tells imgtool to insert the entire header, including any necessary padding bytes.
 - `-S 0xC0000`: this specifies the maximum size of the application ("slot size").
 It **must** be the same as the configured `mcuboot.slot-size`!
+- `--pad`: this should only be used for binaries you plan on initially flashing to your target at the factory.
+It pads the resulting binary to the slot size and adds initialized trailer TLVs.
+This is not needed for update binaries.

 ### Creating the update binary